CodeForPittsburgh/law-reading-robot-data/supabase/README.md

 ## Running the Dev Environment
 1. Start Docker
-2. After ensuring that docker is running, type `supabase start`, which uses Docker to start supabase services (this command may take a while if it’s your first time using the CLI)
+2. After ensuring that docker is running, type `supabase start` from the command line in the root directory, which uses Docker to start supabase services (this command may take a while if it’s your first time using the CLI)
 3. This will generate a series of urls and keys.
 For basic development roles, note the values for “API URL” and “service_role key” and record them in a .env file which you create and place in the root directory of the repository, in the following format:
 ```
 SUPABASE_API_URL=YOUR_API_URL